 I am afraid of being alone.

-How soon after divorce to start dating
+How soon after a marriage ended to start dating

 Quick answer: You can start dating again any time you want.
 The thrill of being desired by new men, the excitement of tasting the new life ahead of you may be exactly what you need after a big, nasty breakup.